Math Wheels for Note-taking?

 6. This continues until students have answered all questions.

-• Remind students that they can only have ONE card at a time – some of them like to grab a couple so they don’t have to get up for a new one as often, and then other students can’t find the cards they need.
+• Remind students they can only have ONE card at a time – some students like to grab a couple so they don’t have to get up for a new one as often, and then other students can’t find the cards they need.

-• Instead of using the ledges, sometimes I tape the cards all around the room, because when students are looking for the last couple of cards, they have trouble finding them.
+• Instead of using the ledges, as mentioned above, you might tape the cards all around the room, because when students are looking for the last couple of cards, they have trouble finding them.
 When they’re posted in numerical order, it’s easier to find them all.

 • Play the song ‘Footloose’ during the activity!